Taiwo Odubiyi: Life

 Taiwo Iredele Odubiyi was born into the family of Jonathan Olufemi Soyombo and Victoria Olubamwo Soyombo.
 She and her twin brother are the youngest in the family of seven children.
-She was born in Abeokuta, and was raised in Lagos.
-She attended Reagan Memorial Baptist Secondary school and graduated from a Polytechnic University, with an HND in Accounting.
+She was born in Abeokuta and was raised in Lagos.
+She attended Reagan Memorial Baptist Secondary school and graduated from a Polytechnic University, with an HND in accounting.
 She also has her masters in Business Administration from FUTA, Akure.
-She and her husband, Sola Odubiyi, were ordained as pastors in 1996, under the leadership of their "Parents in the Lord" Pastor Taiwo Odukoya and the late Pastor Bimbo Odukoya (the general overseers of the Fountain of Life Church).
+She and her husband, Sola Odubiyi, were ordained as pastors in 1996, under the spiritual leadership of the both now late pastors Taiwo Odukoya and Bimbo Odukoya (the co-founders of the Fountain of Life Church in Lagos, Nigeria).
 She has three daughters.